JavaScriptDude/le-godaddy-dns/README.md

 # JSD's GoDaddy+Lets encrypt wildcard cert page (+ le-godaddy-dns & dehydrated)

-Note: Please note this code is a fork of le-godaddy-dns and contains my rough nodes on how to get wildcard certs using GoDaddy's DNS.
-For le-godaddy-dns notes, please see the original project's.
+Please note this code is a fork of le-godaddy-dns and contains my rough nodes on how to get wildcard certs using GoDaddy's DNS.

+Please start off by reading through the original le-godaddy-dns notes.
 They are a great read with excellent information.
 I will only cover my steps below.

 There is a side effect of using the patch api in which extra entries will be left in GoDaddy.
 This should not be a problem for GoDaddy and they can be cleaned up by hand later.

-## Features added:
+## Features added to le-godaddy-dns
- * Read dehydrated config file to pull in settings
+ * Read dehydrated config file to pull in settings (le-godaddy-dns has no provision for configurable settings)
  * Switch to using godaddy's 'patch' api so we can add multiple records needed for wildcard cert validation